grokify/spectrum/README.md

 Swagger2Postman in Go
 =====================

-`swagger2postman` creates Postman 2.0 specs from a Swagger 2.0 spec.
+`swagger2postman` creates a Postman 2.0 Collection spec from a Swagger (OAI) 2.0 spec.

 # Features